A Small Break from Therapy – What’s the Big Deal?

 - Summer can be filled with unstructured time.
 For kiddos who struggle with ADHD, Autism, or Anxiety, this can be exacerbate some of their symptoms.
 Maintaining scheduled therapy hours provides children with consistency and routine to continue to work on their treatment goals.

 - Rescheduling missed sessions is easier during the Summer months. (you might even be able to see a different therapist, depending on your child’s needs)

 - Plan ahead and schedule additional sessions if you have an upcoming vacation or break, your therapist may have extra flexibility as well.

 - Remember, school may be out, but kiddos who maintain their therapy schedules thrive when Autumn arrives!

 **Please keep in mind cancellations should be done at least 24 to 48 hours in advance, so other families also have the chance to reschedule.

-NSPT offers services in Bucktown, Evanston, Highland Park, Lincolnwood, Glenview, Lake Bluff, Des Plaines, Hinsdale and Milwaukee!
+NSPT offers services in Bucktown, Evanston, Deerfield, Lincolnwood, Glenview, Lake Bluff, Des Plaines and Mequon!
 If you have questions or concerns about your child, we would love to help!
 Give us a call at (877) 486-4140 and speak to one of our Family Child Advocates!